2025 FIDE Circuit: World Championship 2024

 For the World Championship 2024, runner-up Ding Liren received points in the 2025 Circuit equal to the basic points for 2nd place multiplied by the k-factor and multiplied by 2.
 The TPR for this event was calculated as the player's performance rating.

 World Cup 2025

-For the World Cup 2025, the event points will be equal to the normal number of event points plus the difference between the number of games won and lost (if positive, not more than 2).
-Anyone who is eliminated in the quarter finals of the event will be deemed to have finished in 5th place for basic points, and as such will all gain 5 basic points.
+For the World Cup 2025, the event points were equal to the normal number of event points plus the difference between the number of games won and lost (if positive, not more than 2).
+Anyone who was eliminated in the quarter finals of the event was deemed to have finished in 5th place for basic points, and as such all gained 5 basic points.